Kanye West: 'I've thought about killing myself all the time'

 The track "Wouldn't Leave" on the "Ye" album speaks to how tense things may have been in the Kardashian-West marriage after the TMZ slavery comment controversy.

-He told The New York Times it was a concern.
+He told The New York Times it raised concern.

 "There was a moment where I felt like after TMZ, maybe a week after that, I felt like the energy levels were low, and I called different family members and was asking, you know, 'Was Kim thinking about leaving me after TMZ?'" he said.
 "So that was a real conversation."